RonnieGandhi/Implementing-alexnet-trained-on--ImageNet-s-ILSVRC2012-datasets-using-Tensorflow/README.md

 1. Download the image file from the link below.(LSVRC2012 train,val,test,Development kit (Task 1))
 1. untar.(There is a script in `etc`)
 1. Modify  `IMAGENET_PATH` in train.py hyperparameter(maybe you need).

+## information regaurding GPU training
+This model is trained on google colab using free [Tesla K80 GPU](https://medium.com/deep-learning-turkey/google-colab-free-gpu-tutorial-e113627b9f5d) which has preinstalled some basic [packages](https://dbsnail.com/2017/10/26/quick-check-of-google-colaboratory/) while others have to be installed every time a new colaboratory is created.

 ## train
 ___